-Staff recommends a motion: "I move to forward Resolution Number 1302-1123 to the December 19th, 2023, City Council meeting for additional consideration".
+Staff recommends a motion: "I move to adopt Resolution No. 1302-1123 as presented".

 A RESOLUTION OF THE CITY OF SHELTON, WASHINGTON ACCEPTING A STORMWATER CAPACITY GRANT FROM THE DEPARTMENT OF ECOLOGY AND AUTHORIZING THE CITY MANAGER TO SIGN THE FUNDING AGREEMENT AND OTHER RELATED DOCUMENTS AS NEEDED